KeychainMDIP/kc/doc/deployment_guide.md

 #### Log samples: MDIP Gatekeeper Service

 Upon launch, the gatekeeper process will attempt to conntect to its configured hyperswarm distribution process.

-The gatekeeper will build a local collection of published DIDs and begin verification of each document.
-Once available, the Gatekeeper will report being `ready` when queried on its local API: `curl http://localhost:4224/api/v1/ready`.
+The gatekeeper will build a local collection of published DIDs and begin verification of each document:

 ```log
 ...